QuantumTechClub/QuanClick/src/README.md

 ## Usage

 1. Connect the buttons to the specified GPIO pins on your microcontroller.
-2. Upload the code to your microcontroller.
+2. Upload the code to your microcontroller (renaming to `code.py` if you wish it to auto-run)
 3. Connect the microcontroller to a computer via USB.
 4. Press the buttons to trigger the corresponding actions.